caddishouse/reader/README.md

 ## Gotchas
 ### When committing, I get an error that there are dependencies that are out of sync.
 Run the following: `mix git_hooks.install`

+# Credits
+Primarily developed by Alex Fraiha (Fraih001) and aef-.